 This broad-spectrum SPF moisturizer doesn’t just protect skin outdoors.
 It also uses SPF and cerium to shield the skin from the blue light cast from our constant screen usage.
-(This blue light can inflame the skin and lead to inconsistencies in texture and color.)
 The hydrator also uses blue-green algae to shield skin from skin-aging toxins, so all things considered, it’s also an obvious pick for anyone prioritizing anti-aging products.

 Best Face Sunscreen: Dr. Dennis Gross Skincare All-Physical Lightweight Wrinkle Defense Broad Spectrum Sunscreen SPF 30

 While it’s not technically a moisturizer, this facial sunscreen from Dr. Dennis Gross (our expert source!) deserves the same time in the sun.
 You can pair it over top any non-SPF moisturizer for the necessary daily shield against UVA and UVB rays—not to mention, this one utilizes a totally mineral, non-chemical shield (a powerfully protective zinc oxide 16%).
 It absorbs without a chalky cast and sits invisibly atop the skin while pumping lingonberry and sea buckthorn into the cells for a toxin-thwarting, complexion boost.
 It is nourishing enough that it may as well be an SPF moisturizer, but technically it’s just a face-friendly sunscreen.

 Best Overnight Moisturizer: ELEMIS Pro-Collagen Oxygenating Night Cream